 After the paint dries, apply polish if you prefer to do so.

-These cabinets are durable and can last for a long time and let’s face it, there will be a time when you want to see something different.
-And you can do so by updating the look of the doors and fronts to change how it looks.
+These cabinets are durable and can last for a long time, and let’s face it, there will be a time when you want to see something different.
+You can do so by updating the look of the doors and fronts to change how they look.

 There are two ways to update your hickory cabinets without changing their main structure.
-One is to paint over the cabinets and the two is to change the stain, whether to go lighter or darker depending on your current preference.
+One is to paint over the surface, and the other is to change the stain, whether to go lighter or darker, depending on your current preference.

 What Countertop Would Look Good With Hickory

-This solid wood has warm colors and usually come in farmhouse or rustic style.
-You can pair these mid-tone hardwood cabinets with the same hardwood countertops, especially if you’re going for a full-on cozy, and rustic vibe.
+This solid wood has warm colors and usually comes in farmhouse or rustic style.
+You can pair these mid-tone hardwood cabinetry with the same hardwood countertops, especially if you’re going for a full-on cozy and rustic vibe.

 If you want to balance your traditional cabinets, you can add a modern element to the twist like copper-veined marble countertops.